-a.
-Public utility facilities and their maintenance proposed pursuant to Government Code Section 53091, Public Resources Code Section 4292, and the California Public Utilities Code;

-- Emergency measures requiring prompt action, where such measures are immediately necessary to avoid or prevent loss of, or damage to, life, health, property or essential public services resulting from a sudden, unexpected occurrence; - c.
-Tree and vegetation removal or trimming on a developed lot for the purpose of protecting life or property from a fire hazard, public nuisance, or any other threat to public health and safety (vegetation removed under this exemption may also be dead, invasive, or exotic); - Resource management programs carried out in accordance with the programmatic requirements or funding of a governmental agency or in coordination with a governmental agency; - e.
+- a.
+Public utility facilities, including their location, construction, maintenance, repair and replacement, that are exempt from local agency building and zoning requirements pursuant to Government Code Section 53091, Public Resources Code Section 4292, and the California Public Utilities Code; - Emergency measures requiring prompt action, where such measures are immediately necessary to avoid or prevent loss of, or damage to, life, health, property or essential public services resulting from a sudden, unexpected occurrence; - c.
+Tree and vegetation removal or trimming on a developed lot for the purpose of protecting life or property from a fire hazard, public nuisance, or any other threat to public health and safety.
+Vegetation that is dead, invasive, or exotic may also be removed under this exemption; - d.
+Resource management programs carried out in accordance with the programmatic requirements or funding of a governmental agency or in coordination with a governmental agency; - e.
 Infrastructure and vegetation maintenance activities of a governmental agency, whether on public or private land; - f.
-Any development that is solely permitted pursuant to Marin County Code Section 11.08 (Watercourse Division or Obstruction) or Section 23.08 (Excavating, Grading and Filling); - g.
-Maintenance and repair of permitted or legal non-conforming structures, water supply and septic facilities that existed prior to February 25, 2013. - h.
-Maintenance or replacement of landscaping. - i.
-Fencing that does not restrict wildlife access to a riparian habitat; - j.
-Agricultural uses on property zoned for agriculture (A, ARP or APZ) that do not result in the removal of woody riparian vegetation or animal confinement within the SCA. - 2.
+Any development that is permitted pursuant to Marin County Code Section 11.08 (Watercourse Division or Obstruction), Section 23.08 (Excavating, Grading and Filling), or Section 24.04.560 (Drainage Setbacks); - g.
+Maintenance, accessibility retrofit, and repair of permitted or legal non-conforming structures, water supply and septic facilities that existed prior to February 25, 2013. - h.
+Maintenance or replacement of landscaping. - New fences that do not restrict wildlife access to streams and the adjacent riparian vegetation.
+Exempt fences include any fence within or on the perimeter of a previously disturbed area; - j.
+Agricultural uses on property zoned for agriculture (A, ARP or APZ), including removal and trimming of vegetation planted for a commercial enterprise, that do not result in the removal of woody riparian vegetation or animal confinement within the SCA. - 2.
 Exempt subject to determination.
-The following activities are exempt subject to determination by the Director, based upon appropriate documentation submitted by the applicant, to confirm that the activity will meet the criteria below. - a.
-Replacement of permitted and legal non-conforming structures, water supply and septic facilities that existed prior to February 25, 2013, provided that such activity does not expand the extent of the horizontal incursion or the footprint or result in the removal of woody riparian vegetation. - b.
-Structures and development activities pursuant to Section 22.63.020.A.1 located within previously disturbed areas as determined by the Director. - c.
-Tree and vegetation removal or trimming on a vacant lot for the purpose of protecting life or property from a fire hazard, public nuisance, or any other threat to public health and safety (vegetation removed under this exemption may also be dead, invasive, or exotic).
+The following activities are exempt subject to determination by the Director, based upon photographs, illustrations and other appropriate documentation submitted by the applicant, to confirm that the activity will meet the criteria below.
+Where appropriate, the Director shall confirm the extent of vegetation modification and management requirements with the Fire Marshal.
+Documentation may include a letter or report from a licensed contractor and photographs of the property and improvements or structures to verify the activity will comply with this Section.

+- a.
+Replacement of permitted and legal non-conforming structures, water supply and septic facilities that existed prior to February 25, 2013, provided that such activity does not expand the footprint within the SCA setback or result in the removal of woody riparian vegetation. - b.
+Development activities pursuant to Section 22.63.020.A.1 located within previously disturbed areas as determined by the Director.
+Addition of a cumulative total of 120 square feet of impervious surface in a previously disturbed area, provided that the improvement is located at least 20 feet from the top of the stream bank, does not result in the removal of woody riparian vegetation, and disperses storm water run-off over a pervious area (such as a lawn or garden). - c.
+Tree and vegetation removal or trimming on a vacant lot for the purpose of protecting life or property from a fire hazard, public nuisance, or any other threat to public health and safety.
+Vegetation that is dead, invasive, or exotic may also be removed under this exemption.